-We will allow campers to select which activities they would like to participate in 2 periods a day (Electives and Free Play).
+We will allow campers to select which activities they would like to participate in twice per day (Elective period and Free Play).
 We are implementing a schedule that will enable campers to choose their top preferences, ensuring they participate in a skill-building activity of their liking.
 Following dinner, we have "free play", where most specialties are open, and children can choose their activity of choice.
 Staff are assigned to each activity for proper supervision.